lcyvin/warped-world-rpg/src/game_prep/creating_player_characters.md

 character creation in order to allow for a lot of wiggle-room with your character’s backstory and how they are played.
-Warped World’s core motive is to trust the player and GM to collaboratively navigate the narrative that is being created, and allows for a high degree of freedom in regards to the mechanics that control character creation and interaction.
+Warped World’s core motive is to trust the player and GM to collaboratively navigate the narrative that is being created, and allows for a high degree of freedom with regard to the mechanics that control character creation and interaction.

 ## Pick a Character Background